 Mining has been one of the most important industries for the Australian economy since the mid-1800s.
 With more than $260 billion currently invested in new projects and those being expanded, the industry should remain in that position for the foreseeable future.
 Since 2005, the mining industry has experienced a ‘boom’ thanks to the strong demand for mineral resources from the world’s two largest developing countries, China and India.
 As a global company with 11 offices, including locations in Australia, China and India, Gensuite understands the importance of retaining strong Health, Safety and Environment (HSE) standards within the mining industry, while also ensuring a secure supply chain management system so you meet all of your HSE and exportation needs to avoid unnecessary risks and challenges.

 With an ever-expanding mining industry comes an annual set of HSE risks and challenges that employees and organizations need to be mindful of.
-Here’s a breakdown of the latest HSE and supply chain challenges to the Australian mining industry and ways that workplaces and employees can overcome them.
+Here’s a breakdown of the HSE and supply chain challenges to the Australian mining industry and ways that digital mining technology can assist workplaces and employees can overcome them.

 Several areas impact the Australian mining industry – particularly in relation to Health, Safety and the Environment.
 There are ways you can address these challenges by integrating improved employee training programs into your workplace specific for mining, create a digital mine and an improved sustainable/more environmentally sound workplace.
 With all of this, you can ensure that your supply chain and your employee base will continue to grow and thrive for years to come.